 This is NBC News.

-Listen to Joy Reed.
+Listen to Joy Reid.

-This was standard Republican Pabulum.
+This was standard Republican pabulum.

 This could have been delivered by Tom Cotton or Mike Lee.